 Investors are likely to take notice when stocks exhibit extreme price moves.
 Such returns, whether positive or negative, will often be associated with new information about the firm.
-Table 2 presents buy-sell imbalances for stocks sorted on the previous day's return.
-Buy-sell imbalances are reported for

-$^{^{14} \ \} These \ analyses \ are \ available \ from \ the \ authors \ at \ http://faculty.haas.berkeley.edu/odean/attention.html.$ investors at a large discount brokerage, a large retail brokerage, a small discount brokerage, and for institutional money managers following momentum, value, and diversified strategies.
+Table II presents buy-sell imbalances for stocks sorted on the previous day's return.
+Buysell imbalance is reported for investors at a large discount brokerage, a large retail brokerage, a small discount brokerage, and for institutional money managers following momentum, value, and diversified strategies.